13.1 Graduate Regulations

 Failure to maintain registration: Students who fail to keep the program active as described above will be considered to have withdrawn from their program.
 If they wish to resume work on the program, they must apply for readmission by submitting a new application and paying the application fee.
 They will have their program reassessed in terms of the regulations in force at the time of reapplication.
 There is no guarantee of readmission.

-Leave of absence: Students who anticipate an interruption in their program must apply for a leave of absence to the Master’s Program Committee of their program for approval by the Faculty of Graduate Studies (see #7).
+Leave of absence: Students who anticipate an interruption in their program must apply for a leave of absence (see section 4.5 of this Academic Calendar).

 Incompletes and extensions: Students are required to complete the requirements of all courses (including research projects in course-based programs) within the time limits of an academic term.
 In exceptional circumstances, students may apply for time extensions for the purpose of completing course requirements (see #8).